 We aim to choose students who have potential to make a competitive application to Oxford and who will most benefit from the workshops.
 The College will consider information such as GCSE results and predicted grades, and may consider educational and socio-economic background, using similar categories to the contextual data which is used in the Oxford admissions process.
 In case of over-subscription the College may also have to limit the number of attendees per school, and prioritise spaces for schools in our link regions (ox.ac.uk/linkcolls).

 Students are welcome to apply for more than one study day.
 For some of the study days there may be a chance to do that within a single application form.
 However, if our study days prove popular we will only be able to offer students a place on one subject study day each.
-If you have questions about this, please contact Nelli by email (email@example.com) or phone (01865 286565).
+If you have questions about this, please contact Hannah by email (firstname.lastname@example.org) or phone (01865 286565).